 Herbert G. Gutman Prize for Outstanding Dissertation

-The Labor and Working Class History Association (LAWCHA) is pleased to announce its seventh annual Herbert Gutman Dissertation Prize.
-This prize has been established with the cooperation with the University of Illinois Press.
-LAWCHA, founded in 1998, encourages the study of working-class men and women, their lives, workplaces, communities, organizations, cultures, political activities, and societal contexts.
+The Labor and Working Class History Association (LAWCHA) is pleased to announce its annual Herbert Gutman Dissertation Prize, established with the cooperation with the University of Illinois Press.
+LAWCHA, founded in 1998, encourages the study of working-class men and women, their lives, workplaces, communities, organizations, cultures, activism, and societal contexts.
 It aims to promote an international, theoretically informed, comparative, interdisciplinary, cross-cultural, and diverse labor and working-class history.
-Its journal is the prize-winning LABOR: Studies in Working-Class History of the Americas.

-The prize is named in honor of the late Herbert G. Gutman, who was a pioneering labor historian in the U.S. and a founder of the University of Illinois Press’s “Working Class in American History” Series.
-LAWCHA hopes that the spirit of Gutman’s inquiry into the many facets of labor and working-class history will live on in this prize.
+The dissertation prize is named in honor of the late Herbert G. Gutman, a pioneering labor historian in the U.S. and a founder of the University of Illinois Press’s “Working Class in American History” Series.
+LAWCHA hopes that the spirit of Gutman’s inquiry into the many facets of labor and working-class history will live on through this prize.
 The winner will receive a cash prize of $500 from LAWCHA and a publishing contract with the University of Illinois Press.
-The prize is contingent upon the author’s acceptance of the contract with the University of Illinois Press.
+The prize award is contingent upon the author’s acceptance of the contract with the University of Illinois Press.

-Eligible dissertations must be in English, concerned with U.S. labor and working-class history broadly conceived, and must have been defended in the academic year 2012-13 (September 1, 2012-August 31, 2013).
+Eligible dissertations must be in English, concerned with U.S. labor and working-class history broadly conceived, and defended in the academic year 2013-14 (September 1, 2013-August 31, 2014).
 Applicants are not required to be members of LAWCHA at the time of the submission.
 The winner will be announced at our national conference.

-Email LAWCHA@Duke.edu the title of your dissertation, the date of your defense, the name of your advisor, and a PDF copy of the dissertation; and mail (3) three hard copies of the dissertation and a letter of endorsement from the dissertation advisor stating the date of the defense by January 10th, 2014 to:
+To apply for the Gutman Prize, email LAWCHA@Duke.edu the title of your dissertation, the date of your defense, the name of your advisor, and a PDF copy of the dissertation; and mail (3) three hard copies of the dissertation and a letter of endorsement from the dissertation advisor stating the date of the defense by January 3rd, 2015 to:

 226 Carr Building (East Campus)